-NRNC/K230 Managing Nursing Care
+NRNC/K 230 Nursing Care IV

-This course expands on concepts related to the holistic nursing care of patients across the lifespan.
-Complex acute health alternations in the endocrine, neurosensory, orthopedic, immune, renal, genitourinary systems are discussed.
-Concepts involved in caring for patients at the end of life are addressed.
-Theoretical concepts of the health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects are applied to the provision of nursing care.
-Based on Patricia Benner's novice to expert nursing model of skill attainment, the student will develop critical thinking skill and increases competence and independence to provide, plan, coordinate and manage nursing care for patients and families with multisystem self-care needs.
-Concepts and skills needed to assist in emergencies are included.
-Emphasis is on the nurse as a manager of care and provides opportunity for the developing student to practice delegation, supervision, collaboration, clinical decision-making and team communication skills in structured medical surgical settings.
-(Prerequisites: NRNC220, BLS Certification, liability and medical insurance)
+4 CLASS HOURS, 2 LAB HOURS, 16 CLINICAL HOURS/10 CREDITS This course provides expanded concepts related to the holistic nursing care of patients across the lifespan with complex and acute health alterations in the neurosensory, neurologic orthopedic, renal, and gastrointestinal systems.
+The course includes concepts in the care of patients at the end of life and those with cancer.
+Theoretical concepts of the health, wellness continuum, therapeutic nutrition, pharmacology, lifespan development, and ethical - legal aspects are applied to nursing practice.
+Based on Patricia Benner's novice to expert nursing model of skill attainment, the student develops critical thinking skills, increases competence and independence in managing nursing care for patients and families with multisystem needs.
+Emphasis is on the nurse as a manager of care.
+Opportunities are provided for students to practice delegation, supervision, collaboration, clinical decision-making and team communication skills in structured medical surgical settings.
+(Prerequisites: NRN220 with grade of "B-" or higher; Co-requisites: NRN225, English Elective, Humanities Elective)